wangziqi2013/wangziqi2013.github.io/_posts/2019-08-25-a-novel-register-renaing-technique-for-ooo-processors.markdown

 used once after they are produced.
 In traditional register renaming algorithms, a new physical register is always allocated for instructions that produce a value, such that in the case of WAR dependency, the writing instruction can actually be scheduled before the reading instruction, hence increasing parallelism of the OOO pipeline.
-A physical register R can only be released when the instruction that renames R become
+A physical register R can only be released when the instruction that renames R become non-speculative, and when all consumers of R have finished reaading the value from R (i.e. after they are issued from the instruction window).
+In practice, R is often released when the renaming instruction commits, at which time it must be non-speculative, and all earlier instructions must have already also been committed since the ROB commits instructions in the dynamic program order.